spanner/radiant-taggable-extension/README.md

 ## Status

 New and still a bit of a moving target.
-The underlying code is fairly well broken-in and has been in production for a couple of years, but I've rearranged it quite drastically and the interface stuff is all new.
+The underlying code is fairly well broken-in and has been in production for a couple of years, but I've rearranged it quite drastically and the interface is all new.

-There are basic tests now: not detailed but with reasonable coverage.
+There are tests now: not detailed but with reasonable coverage.
 Silly mistakes are getting less likely.

+## Efficiency

+Not too bad, I think.
+The tag pages are cached and most of the heavy retrieval functions have been squashed down into single queries.
+Each of these:

+	Tag.most_popular(50)
+	Tag.coincident_with(tag1, tag2, tag3)
+	Page.related_pages

+is handled in a single pass.

 ## Tag pages

-The **TagPage** page type is just a handy way of catching tag parameters: any path following the address of the page is taken as a slash-separated list of tags, so with a TagPage at /archive/tags you can call addresses like:
+The **TagPage** page type is just a handy way of catching tag parameters: any path following the address of the page is taken as a slash-separated list of tags, so with a tag page at /archive/tags you can call addresses like:

 	/archive/tags/lasagne/chips/pudding

-and the right tags will be retrieved, if they exist, and made available to the page, where you can display them using this luxurious assortment of tags:
+and the right tags will be retrieved, if they exist, and made available to the page, where you can display them using the luxurious assortment of tags below.

 ## Radius tags